openanalytics/shinyproxy-config-examples/09-api-oauth2/README.md

           username-attribute: preferred_username
       ```

-3. start an application.
-Every application will automatically get
+3. start an app.
+Every app will automatically get
    the `SHINYPROXY_OIDC_ACCESS_TOKEN` environment variable, which will contain a
    valid access token for the authenticated user.
 4. use the ShinyProxy API: